Attacktive/org.vicko.wavetask/README.md

 - It inherits all the features of Plasma's task manager
 - Zoom like in macOS
 - Icon reflection
-- Bouncing icons
+- Bouncing icons ( only in landscape mode )
 - Basic skin system
 - Option to select the icon size
 - Option to select the zoom size
 - Option to select the amplitude
 - Option to disable icon reflection
 - blur for default and custom skins
-- Cairo Penguin
+- Cairo Penguin ( only in landscape mode )

 Skins: